 If you're working for a bad boss, you'll know it because he or she uses double standards.
 This person is either the most lenient leader on earth and has no boundaries whatsoever (they make up rules as they go), or they are extremely strict and unreasonable.
 Either way, their behaviour will be unpredictable and inconsistent.

-If your boss doesn't trust you, that's a sign of trouble.
+If your boss doesn't trust you, that's a sign of toxicity.
 Not only does it mean they're more likely to micromanage you, but it also means that they're not going to allow you the freedom and latitude necessary for your talents and skills to grow.
+Many toxic bosses fail to give clear expectations on important projects, then blame employees for not meeting their demands.
 Intense micromanagement is frustrating and stressful for employees—and it's also a waste of their time and energy.

-If you're finding that your boss is always checking in on the progress of specific projects or tasks rather than trusting you to do them yourself, consider whether this level of involvement is necessary or beneficial for the company at large.
+If your boss is constantly checking in on the progress of specific projects or tasks rather than trusting you to do them yourself, consider whether this level of involvement is necessary or beneficial for the company at large.

-These are just some of the ways you can tell if your boss is a bad one.
-There are many more signs that you should look out for, so keep an eye on how they treat their employees and how much trust they place in them.
-If you feel like your boss is treating you badly or making unreasonable demands on you then it's time to learn how to deal with them or make plans for finding greener pastures.
+These are just some of the signs that your boss is a bad one.
+There are many more red flags that you should look out for, so keep an eye on how they treat their employees and how much trust they place in them.
+If you feel like your boss is treating you badly or creating a toxic work environment, then it's time to learn how to deal with them or seek greener pastures, and find a new role.